iShezmu/holbertonschool-higher_level_programming/javascript-web_jquery/README.md

       - The new element must be added to `UL.my_list`
       - You can't use `document.querySelector` to select the HTML tag
       - You must use the JQuery API

+*   6-script.js
+    - Write a JavaScript script that updates the text of the `<header>` element to `New Header!!!` when the user clicks on `DIV#update_header`
+      - You can't use document.querySelector to select the HTML tag
+      - You must use the JQuery API